Ge-Yan/TIPCommonsense/README.md

 # Implicit Knowledge-Augmented Prompting for Commonsense Explanation Generation
 ## Setup Instructions

-To run this project, please follow the instructions below:
+To run this project, please follow the steps below:
 ### 1. Install Requirements

 First, install the necessary dependencies for the project by running: